gosang/gosang.github.io/content/posts/dotnet/implementing-postgresql-in-asp-dotnet-core.md

 - **Connection Pooling**: Use connection pooling to manage database connections efficiently.
 - **Migrations**: Use EF Core migrations to manage database schema changes.
+- **Indexes**: Leverage advanced indexing techniques like B-trees, GiST, and GIN for improved query performance.